w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* provide clear and descriptive text alternatives for images that convey information using:
+* provide quality-checked text alternatives for informational images using:
-  * clear and succinct text alternatives associated to the images
+  * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
-* write textual information as text instead of including text in an image file
+* write textual information as text instead of including text content in an image file
 * ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
 * employ accessible authoring tools that:
   * support the inclusion of alternative text for informative images
+  * enable authors to amend suggested text alternatives when needed
   * produce appropriate markup for informative images
+  * support different modalities of CAPTCHA, including visual, auditory, and biometrics

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Discuss examples of informative images, including icons, pictures, diagrams, and illustrations.
+* Discuss examples of informative images, including icons, pictures, and illustrations.
 Relate these images to their adjacent text.
-Explain that these images are considered informative when they present information that is not otherwise available in text.
+Explain that these images are considered informative when they present information that is not otherwise available in the adjacent text.
-* Explain the differences between providing textual information as text and providing it in an image file.
+* Explain the differences between providing textual information as text and providing text in an image file.
 Explain that some assistive technologies may be able to recognize some text in an image, but may still miss the semantics in the text.
 * Reflect with students on available authentication systems to identify humans, including visual, auditory, and logical CAPTCHA, as well as biometrics.
-Describe challenges associated to relying on one particular modality of CAPTCHA for people with disabilities.
+Describe challenges associated to relying only on one modality of CAPTCHA.
 Emphasize that authors must ensure people can authenticate through several modalities of CAPTCHA.
 This includes ensuring the tool provides such modalities itself or using plugins that include that functionality.

 #### Ideas to Assess Knowledge for Topic